Marketing funnel conversion strategies concept has created its importance for the business houses operating in the digital world.

 Why is it essential to invest in lower marketing funnels?

 A good deal of time and resources is usually dedicated to “filling the top of the funnel.”
-Both newly established businesses and those in the industry for quite some time know the importance of the flow of new leads entering into the system, and cutting off this flow off can be damaging.
+Both newly established businesses and those in the industry for quite some time know the importance of the flow of new leads entering the system, and cutting off this flow can be damaging.